-Learning activities: 1) Group discussion on questions and responses on CANVAS; 2) Group exercise on complexity and development or on systems thinking

-Assignments: 1) D-10: Section on operational planning; 2) Readings and responses to questions; 3) Review PowerPoint; 4) Student leadership in class
+Learning activities: 1) Group discussion on questions and responses on CANVAS; 2) Group exercise/s on adaptive management or systems thinking Assignments: 1) D-10: Section on operational planning; 2) Readings and responses to questions; 3) Review PowerPoint; 4) Student leadership in class

-November 13 PART I. DOCUMENTATION AND COMMUNICATION IN A DEVELOPMENT INITIATIVE.
+November 15: PART I. DOCUMENTATION AND COMMUNICATION IN A DEVELOPMENT INITIATIVE.
 PART II.
 INTEGRATION INTO AN ORGANIZATION

-This session will be devoted primarily to the topic of communication and a hodgepodge of other topics, including the hiring and evaluation of personnel.
+Session description: This session will be devoted primarily to the topic of communication and a hodgepodge of other topics, including the hiring and evaluation of personnel.
 Attention will be focused on the important process of integration into an organization, which inevitably involves issues of attitude and cultural sensitivity.

-Learning activities: 1) Group discussion on questions and responses on CANVAS; 2) Group exercise on integration into an organization
+Learning activities: 1) Group discussion on questions and responses on CANVAS; 2) Group exercises on communication and on integration into an organization